You are here

 Full program cost, less the deposit, will be refunded if the request to drop is received in writing to the firstname.lastname@example.org email one month prior to the start of the program.
 If the request to cancel is received after this date, you will be responsible for the balance due.
 MassArt reserves the right to cancel courses in the event of an insufficient number of registrations.
 You will receive a full refund in the event that a course is cancelled for this reason.

 - One-page statement of purpose describing why the student wants to attend the Pre-College Summer Studios program (uploaded on your registration form)

-- A $100 non-refundable deposit must be sent upon confirmation of class placement
+- A $100 non-refundable deposit, sent upon confirmation of enrollment

 Application for Credit

-Summer Studios core courses focus on the basic skills and ideas that are essential to the serious pursuit and study of art: developing craft, provoking thought, and creating community.
+Pre-College core courses focus on the skills essential to the serious pursuit and study of art: developing craft, provoking thought, and creating community.

 Issues and Images